serodriguez68/react-cheatsheet-udemy-2019/README.md

                 </div>
                 {/* - With the LanguageContext.Provider component we create an instance of the LangContext */}
                 {/*   - That instance is scoped to the all children nested within */}
                 {/* - With the value property, we can modify the value of the context.
-We can use anything. */}
+We can use anything for the value. */}
                 <LanguageContext.Provider value={this.state.language} >
                     <UserCreate/>
                 </LanguageContext.Provider>